auth0/Auth0.swift/V2_MIGRATION_GUIDE.md

 - `noNonceProvided`
 - `invalidIdTokenNonce`

+## Types changed

+- `UserInfo` was changed from class to struct

 ## Type properties changed

 ### `Credentials` class

-The following properties are no longer optional:
+All the properties are no longer marked with the `@objc` attribute.
+Additionally, the following properties are no longer optional:

 - `accessToken`
 - `tokenType`
 - `expiresIn`
 - `idToken`

+### `NSError` extension

+These properties have been removed:

+- `a0_isManagementError`
+- `a0_isAuthenticationError`

 ## Method signatures changed